 Chattanooga, like most of Tennessee, has a fairly temperate climate, featuring mild winters and hot summers.

-Because of that, you might not need heating, but air conditioning is a must and heat is recommended.
+Because of that, you might not need heating, but air conditioning is a must and heat is highly recommended.

 You might want to start thinking about the average cost of utilities in your area when considering these things as well.

 Also, due to the city’s poor walkability, you’ll also really want to try getting a place with washer and dryer units.

 Where to start your Chattanooga apartment search